hakimel/reveal.js/micropython.md

 ![](img/micropython.png)

-MicroPython is a lean and fast implementation of the Python 3 programming language that is optimised to run on a microcontroller.
+MicroPython is a lean and fast implementation of the Python (version 3) programming language that is optimised to run on a microcontroller.

 --